benspaghetti/benspaghetti.github.io/collection/current.md

 ## reading:

-Linear Algebra by Hoffman & Kunze
+Algebra: Notes from the Underground by Paolo Aluffi

 Real Mathematical Analysis by Charles Chapman Pugh

+Probability and Random Processes by Grimmett and Strizaker

 Man's Search for Meaning by Viktor Frankl

-Algebra: Chapter 0 by Paolo Aluffi

 ## listening: